normanvisser/ffadmin-frontend/README.md

 ## Student Overview and Details, Adding a Student
 - The student overview page shows the most important details of all students
 - Students/classes can be filtered and sorted
-- When clicked on a student, their details show up: Personal details, attendance and school specific details

 <img src="https://github.com/normanvisser/ffadmin-frontend/blob/main/src/images/1.%20Student%20Overview.png" width="800" alt="Student-Overview">